 - Where can I do my laundry?
 How much do the washers and dryers cost?

 The laundry facilities are located in the basement of each Tower.
-There are seven front-loading washers and seven dryers.
+There are nine front-loading washers and fourteen dryers.

 - How much common storage space does the hall have and where is it located?

 In each Tower, off the perimeter, a storage room is available for very limited storage.

 - What are the dimensions of the closets?